ebarcott-aerospike/ako-doc-dev/docs/Cluster-configuration-settings.md

 #### Volume Source

 A Volume source specifies the source for an attached volume.
-Volumes are created using a volume source that can be one of the following
+Volumes are created using a volume source that can be one of the following:

+* Persistent volume
+* EmptyDir
+* Secret
+* ConfigMap

 #### Persistent Volume

 Specifies a persistent volume to claim and attach to Aerospike pods.

-The fields are

 | Field                                     | Required | Type                                | Default | Description                                                                                                                                                                                                                                                                                                                             |
 | ----------------------------------------- | -------- | ----------------------------------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |